directus/directus/docs/cloud/projects.md

   <source src="https://cdn.directus.io/docs/v9/cloud/projects/projects-20220329A/access-a-project-20220329A.mp4" type="video/mp4">
 </video>

 At some point, you will want to login and access the actual managed Project.
+You can go the Project's URL directly.
+Community Project URLS are a random string: `abc123.directus.app`.
+Standard Projects offer customizable URLs:
+`some-custom-url.directus.app`.
+Your desired URL must be available, not in use by another Project.
+It cannot be changed after Project creation.

-You can go the Project's URL directly, however there also are two ways to access a Project from within the Cloud Dashboard.
-To access a Project, follow the steps below.
+There also are two ways to access a Project from within the Cloud Dashboard.
+To access a Project from the Cloud Dashboard, follow the steps below.

 1. Open the Team Menu in the Dashboard Header and click the desired Team.
 2. Click **"Projects"** to enter the Projects Page.\